Aloinopsis rubrolineata

-Aloinopsis rubrolineata is a species of succulent plant in the genus Aloinopsis native to South Africa.
+Aloinopsis rubrolineata is a species of flowering plant in the genus Aloinopsis.
+It is a succulent subshrub native to the eastern Cape Provinces of South Africa.
 It grows in a branching habit low to the ground, and has leaves covered with small, round tubercles.
 The leaves are dark olive green and tongue-like in shape.
 Its scientific name refers to its flowers, which have a distinctive red stripe.